2005 Iditarod: March 8

 Nikolai: Sørlie continues to set the pace by arriving first at Nikolai on March 8 at 11:16 am, followed by Brooks and Jonrowe about an hour later.
 Sørlie is also the first to depart, at 5:09 pm.
 The 10 fastest mushers follow quickly, in just over 3 hours, but the top 30 now lag up to 11 hours apart.
 Sørlie has insomnia, just like he did when he won in 2003, though his dogs are resting well.

 McGrath:.
 Sørlie wins the Spirit of Alaska Award when he arrives at the hub of the Interior first, on March 8 at 10:40 pm.
 He continued on just four minutes later.
 The top 10 are stretched over about 6 1/2 hours, and the top 30 over about 21 hours.

 On March 10 Rick Swenson, the only five-time winner of the race, scratched for the first time, citing concern for his dogs.
 He had left McGrath, arrived at Taknotna, and was on his way to Ophir when he returned all the way to McGrath, the central hub for dropped dogs in the Interior.
 Swenson reported he was down to 11 dogs, and needed to drop two, which would have left him with only 9 dogs in harness.
 Swenson was first "King of the Iditarod", with a string of three victories in five years in the 1970s, and wins in both the 1980s and the 1990s.
 From his first race, he has only missed two races in 31 years.
 Five dogs were injured when he arrived in McGrath before turning back.

 Gary McKellar scratched at McGrath on March 12, after resting his team overnight.
 McKellar cited concerns about his team's performance and their well-being.
 McKellar was the Red Lantern in last place.

 March 9

-When arguing for stricter emission limits during the debate over the "Clear Skies" bill, Senator Tom Carter (D-DE) used the northerly shift of the restart location as an example of global warming.
+When arguing for stricter emission limits during the debate over the "Clear Skies" bill, Senator Tom Carper (D-DE) used the northerly shift of the restart location as an example of global warming.

 Takotna: Sørlie became the first to arrive at Takotna on March 9 at 0:42 am, followed by Brooks, Jonrowe, and Ally Zirkle.
 Sørlie is the first to depart at 6:54 am.
 The top 10 follow within 8 hours, and the top 30 within 28 hours.

 Andersen from Norway and Swingley from Montana began to travel together.
 Andersen was Swingley's dog handler in 2000, after meeting at a Norway convention.

 Ophir: Sørlie again was the first to arrive, on March 9 at 9:midnight, followed by Buser, then Brooks.
 Sørlie departs 13 minutes later.
 The top 10 follow within 11 hours, and the top 30 within 22 hours.